Rampage (franchise)

 Rampage is a series of video games released by Midway (1986–2009) and Warner Bros.
 Interactive Entertainment (2009–present) for arcades and consoles.
-Due to experiment-related accidents, the player controls a human transformed into a giant monster.
-The player using their chosen monster to destroy cities around the world while attacking or avoiding police and military forces.
+The player controls a human who, due to experiment-related accidents, has transformed into a giant monster.
+The player uses their chosen monster to destroy cities around the world while attacking or avoiding police and military forces working to stop it.

 A film adaptation was released in 2018.

 Premise

 Humans have been undergoing strange mutations into giant animalistic monsters due to experiments conducted by the nefarious Scumlabs.
 These monsters proceed to travel across Earth and beyond, ravaging everything in sight.
 Heavy inspiration is drawn from various monster movies such as King Kong and 1957's 20 Million Miles to Earth.
-The series' three most famous characters are George, a scientist transformed into a gorilla-like monster; Lizzie, a woman transformed into a reptilian monster; and Ralph, a man transformed into a monster akin to werewolves.
+The series' three central characters are George, a scientist transformed into a gorilla-based monster; Lizzie, a woman transformed into a reptilian monster; and Ralph, a man transformed into a monster akin to werewolves.